cpske/ISP/feedback/movierental.md

 ### Memory Hog

-This code uses lots of memory.
-It's slow and totally unnecessary.
+This code may use lots of memory if the movies file is large.
+It's slow and unnecessary.

 ```python
 # in MovieCatalog